-

 How Is Negligence Proven In A Personal Injury Case?

 In a personal injury case, proving negligence is essential because it establishes your eligibility for compensation for your injuries.
-The following are four essential components must be proven in order for negligence to be proven:
+The following are four essential components that must be proven in order for negligence to be established:

 - Damages: You have to demonstrate that the defendant's negligence caused you to sustain real losses.
 This covers any losses directly connected to the accident, as well as pain and suffering, missed income, and medical costs.